polyphene/docs.holium.org/docs/get-started/run.md

 ```

 With that we have created a valid pipeline that can run to produce data based on our connections and
 transformations.

-Before ending the tutorial we have one subject left to cover, the versioning of
+This is the end of the base tutorial !
+If you have any more questions please feel free to reach us on
-our pipelines.
+our social media.